Tigers vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- Detroit and its opponents have gone over the total this season in 37 of its 68 opportunities.
+- Detroit's games have gone over the total in 37 of its 69 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!